MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-dr.md

 | SSL certificate thumbprint       | Same as production |
 | Management reporter certificate thumbprint | Same as production |

 <sup>1</sup> SSRS is referenced by IP.
-If the exact same machine IP can't be configured in the DR environment the ip can be different.
+If the exact same machine IP can't be configured in the DR environment, the IP can be different.

 <sup>2</sup> This depends on your network configuration, if you've a load balancer that can handle diverting traffic to the other environment then the host name can be the same.
 If you're unable to do that, then use a different host name.